mftutui/configuracoes-gateway-ttn/README.md

 ![Gateway](https://github.com/mftutui/configuracoes-gateway-ttn/blob/master/gateway_montado.jpg)

-Connect the ethernet cable to the RPi and power up (never power up the LoRa module without the antenna).
+Connect the ethernet cable to the RPi and power up (do nor power up the LoRa module without the antenna).

-The connection between the adapter and the RPi must be perfect (all the male pins connected to the females) whitout using jumpers, as can seen in the image below.
+The connection between the adapter and the RPi must be perfect (all the male pins connected to the females) without using jumpers, as it can seen in the image below.

 ![The gateway](https://github.com/mftutui/configuracoes-gateway-ttn/blob/master/gateway_caixa.jpg)

-> Here we use a protection box to keep the gateway on it.
-If you make this choice, be careful to leave the entries free.
+> Here we use a protection box to keep the gateway protected.
+If you make this choice, make sure you leave the entries free.

-If you are using another LoRa module, or even another board to power up the module, the pins to do the connection between it and the RPi will be:
+If you are using another LoRa module, or even another board to power up the module, the pins to make the connection between it and the RPi will be:

 Description    | RPi physical pin :-------------:|:-----------------: